AI-assisted Development on a VPS

 • SSH Keys: Set up SSH keys and use your terminal to access the VPS.
 Hetzner’s web console is absolute atrocious and pasting from clipboard mangles the paste content.
 It will be hell to just log in.

 • Firewall: There are 2 layers of firewall, Hetzner’s own and Ubuntu’s UFW.
-We will set up and duplicate the rules on both firewalls; Hetzner’s has the benefit of blocking traffic before it reaches your VPS, but UFW is more intuitive to manage.
+We will set up and duplicate the rules on both firewalls; Hetzner’s has the benefit of blocking traffic before it reaches your VPS, and we use UFW as a baseline.

 User setup